csc-training/high-level-gpu-programming/Exercises_Instructions.md

 ## Compilation

 Mahti and LUMI have several programming environments.
-For training, we recommend that you use the two SYCL implementations:
+For training, we recommend that you use one of the two SYCL implementations.

 ### Intel oneAPI compilers
 oneAPI is a collection of tool and library supporting a wide range of programming languange and parallel programming paradigms.
 It includes a SYCL implementation which supports all  Intel devices (CPUs, FPGAs, and GPUs) and has SYCL plug-ins for targeting Nvidia and AMD GPUs.